kdave/btrfs-progs/Documentation/btrfs-man5.rst

 CONTROL DEVICE
 --------------

-There's a character special device */dev/btrfs-control* with major and minor numbers 10 and 234 (the device can be found under the 'misc' category).
+There's a character special device :file:`/dev/btrfs-control` with major and minor numbers 10 and 234 (the device can be found under the *misc* category).

 .. code-block:: none